The Package (2018 film): Plot

 Returning home from Germany, Sean Floyd plans to go to the woods for spring break with his friends Jeremy Abelar and Donnie.
 Unbeknownst to Sean or Donnie, Jeremy has invited his twin sister, Becky, who recently broke up with her boyfriend Chad, and her friend Sarah, who Donnie used to date.

 Donnie and Jeremy encourage Sean to make a move on Becky, whom he has a crush on.
 Jeremy assures the group that the trip is safe, while the rest worry as it took them 6 hours to reach their destination.

 Arriving at the campsite, Sean attempts to make a move on Becky but is interrupted by Donnie, who takes him along to pester a peeing Jeremy.
 Because of them startling him while he's playing with a knife, Jeremy accidentally cuts off his own penis.

 Sean takes everyone's phones to find an area with service and calls 9-1-1.
 He also angrily texts Chad from Becky's phone, before accidentally losing all the phones.
 Paramedics arrive in a helicopter, and Sean gives them a cooler containing Jeremy's penis.

 After the paramedics leave, the group finds the penis in another cooler and realize that Sean gave the paramedics the wrong one.
 At the hospital, the nurse reveals the dilemma to Jeremy, who is distraught due to the fact that he does not have any faith in the group.

 Finding a ranger station, the group goes inside.
 A startled Becky throws the cooler at a rattlesnake.
 The penis flies out of it and is bitten by the rattlesnake.
-After Sean has sucked out the venom, Sarah spots a drone and chases it, but falls into the water at the bottom of a ravine.
+In order to prevent the penis from being rendered obsolete, Sean reluctantly volunteers to suck out the venom.
+Sarah spots a drone and chases it, but falls into the water at the bottom of a ravine.

 Everyone follows, they swim across the ravine and find the drone's owner, a foul-mouthed 11-year-old boy camping with his dad.
 He tries to coerce Sarah and Becky in exchange for the keys to his dad's boat.
 Becky and Sean scare him by talking about penises being cut off, allowing the group to steal the boat, although they are attacked by his dad, who thinks they molested his son.